A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Related Works

 \subsection{Object Detection Algorithms}

-Object detection algorithms are required for autonomous vehicle perception.
-Most object detection algorithms can be categorized into one-stage and two-stage detection methods.
+Object detection algorithms are key to autonomous vehicle perception.
+Most 2D object detection algorithms can be categorized into one-stage and two-stage detection methods.
 One-stage algorithms predict the objects' classes and locations simultaneously while two-stage algorithms generate a region proposal map at first, then predict the objects' classes and locations \cite{Fu2017DSSDD, 10.1007/978-3-319-46448-0_2, Zhou2021ProbabilisticTD, Girshick2014RichFH, Girshick2015FastR, Ren2015FasterRT}.
+The benefits of two-stage detectors is the accurate detection performance, as the region proposal module can propose numerous potential objects.
+However, a drawback of two-stage detectors is the computing speed due to redundant object proposals.
+As for single-stage detectors, the computation load is significantly reduced.
+However, the trade-off for improved speed is a potential decrease in detection performance, compared to two-stage detectors.
 Previous literatures have extensively explained and reviewed these methods.
-This section focuses on the Yolo series object detection algorithms since it is widely applied in robotics and autonomous vehicle perception.
+This section focuses on the YOLO series object detection algorithms since it is widely applied in robotics and autonomous vehicle perception.

-The Yolo series algorithms are real-time object detection algorithms.
-The backbone of Yolo series algorithms is the DarkNet model \cite{redmon2013darknet}, which is composed of a series of convolutional layers combined with residual modules.
-Development of the Yolo series (from v1-v5) algorithms can be summarized as improving backbone efficiency, adding region proposal network, and introducing multi-scale image processing.
+The YOLO series algorithms are real-time one-stage object detection algorithms.
+The backbone of YOLO series algorithms is the DarkNet model \cite{redmon2013darknet}, which is composed of a series of convolutional layers combined with residual modules.
+Development of the YOLO series (from v1-v7) algorithms can be summarized as improving the inference speed and enhance the detection performance by capturing small-size or partial occluded objects.